In today’s post: Find a free kindergarten readiness checklist you can use to determine if your child is ready to start school.

 - put on his backpack

-- hold a pencil or crayon
+- hold a pencil, crayon, or markers

 - put things away